seahorce-scidac/REMORA/Docs/sphinx_doc/MeshRefinement.rst

 Dynamically created tagging functions are based on runtime data specified in the inputs file.
-These dynamically generated functions test on either state variables or derived variables defined in ROMSX_derive.cpp and included in the derive_lst in Setup.cpp.
+These dynamically generated functions test on either state variables or derived variables defined in REMORA_derive.cpp and included in the derive_lst in Setup.cpp.

 Available tests include